 Students usually finance their graduate education through a combination of financial aid, graduate teaching or research assistantships, scholarships, and work-study or graduate assistantship opportunities.
 Counselors in Tulane's Office of Financial Aid works with each student to determine financial aid packages that include student loans and any scholarships awarded.
 Financial aid counselors consider not only tuition, but also required fees, books and supplies, and living expenses in preparing a financial aid package to qualified students.
 Please note that all documentation must be completed to receive the financial aid package.

 Learn more about the Financial Aid timeline.

-SPHTM has several scholarships awarded through the Dean's Office drawn from endowed scholarships, Dean's Grants, the departments, and other scholarship funds.
+Several scholarships are awarded annually through the Dean's Office drawn from endowed scholarships, Dean's Grants, department resources, and other scholarship funds.
 There is no separate application process for academic scholarships.
 Partial scholarship funding is based on a combination of merit, need, and other endowment requirements.
 All applications for accepted students with accompanying financial aid form are considered for possible funding.
 Please work with your department to learn more.
-Also see the Admissions FAQs for answers to some financial aid questions.
+Also see the Admissions FAQs for answers to additional questions.